Alwyn-Ong/URL-Shortener/README.md

 ```shell script
 cd frontend
 ```
-To change to frontend directory
+To change to frontend directory\

 ```shell script
 mvn clean install
 ```
-Compiles the backend server.
+Compiles the backend server\

 ```shell script
 mvn spring-boot:run
 ```
-Starts the spring boot application
+Starts the spring boot application\

 ### Docker
 You also choose to deploy the application locally via docker!